-Boiling is the traditional way of preparing corned beef for a reason: It cooks the meat, tenderizes the tough cut of brisket usually used to make corned beef along the way, and it draws out the excess salt (used in brining) that gives corned beef its flavor and texture—and it does all three of these things at once.
+Boiling is the traditional way of preparing corned beef.
+This approach accomplishes three things simultaneously: It cooks the meat, tenderizes the tough cut of brisket usually used to make corned beef, and draws out the excess salt.
+While the salt used in brining is responsible for corned beef's delicious flavor and texture, it can be too salty if some of it isn't removed.

-Put the corned beef in a large pot and cover with plenty of water.
-You can add a tablespoon or two of pickling spice as well as a few garlic cloves, a quartered onion, a carrot, and a few stalks of celery to the mix if you like, but they're not required.
-Bring everything to a boil, cover, and reduce the heat to maintain a steady simmer and cook, more or less undisturbed, until the corned beef is completely tender when pierced with a fork, 3 to 4 hours.
+To boil corned beef, put the meat in a large pot and cover it with plenty of water.
+Add a tablespoon or two of pickling spice as well as a few garlic cloves, a quartered onion, a carrot, and a few stalks of celery if you like.
+Bring everything to a boil, cover, and reduce the heat to maintain a steady simmer.
+Cook (don't disturb it much) until the corned beef is completely tender when pierced with a fork (about 3 to 4 hours).
 Remove the corned beef from the pot and slice across the grain to serve.

-Note: You can add potatoes and/or cabbage about 30 minutes before the end of the cooking time, if you like, but you can also wait until the corned beef is definitely done, pull it out of the pot and cover it to keep it warm or even set it in a 200 F oven, cook whole small red potatoes and cabbage cut in wedges in the liquid until they are done, and serve everything cooked to its ideal done-ness.
+You can also add potatoes and/or cabbage about 30 minutes before the end of the cooking time.
+Alternatively, wait until the corned beef is done, then pull it out of the pot and cover it to keep it warm or set it in a 200 F oven.
+Cook whole small red potatoes and cabbage cut in wedges in the liquid until they are done.

-Cooking corned beef in a slow cooker has all the benefits of boiling corned beef, with the benefit of not having to stay home while it cooks.
-Place a quartered onion, a carrot, a couple of garlic cloves (if you like), and a few stalks of celery in the slow cooker.
-You can add potatoes, too, if you'd like to serve them with the corned beef.
-Set the corned beef on top of the vegetables, sprinkle it with a tablespoon of pickling spice, and add enough water to just submerge the beef.
+Cooking corned beef in a slow cooker has all the benefits of boiling it but you don't have to stay home while it cooks.
+Place a quartered onion, a carrot, a couple of garlic cloves, and a few stalks of celery in the slow cooker.
+You can also add potatoes.
+Set the corned beef on top of the vegetables, sprinkle it with a tablespoon of pickling spice, and add just enough water to submerge the beef.
 Cover and cook on high for about 4 1/2 hours or on low for 8 to 9 hours.